sokoloowski/GraphDraw/README.md

 ## Output

 Script is generating PNG image called `graph.png`, in the same directory, where `index.php` is located.
-Additionaly, incident matrix is generated and displayed in console.
+Additionaly, incidence matrix is generated and displayed in console.

 ## Example